What Is a Cardiologist?

 Much of a cardiologist’s work involves noninvasive tests.
 Many interventions are also noninvasive, involving medication and lifestyle changes.

-Vicken S. Zeitjian MD, a 2016 graduate of AUC, is a cardiologist at the University of Texas Health Science Center, San Antonio.
+Vicken S. Zeitjian MD, a 2016 AUC graduate, is a cardiologist at the University of Texas Health Science Center, San Antonio.
 We asked Dr. Zeitjian to describe the role of a cardiologist.

 Q: Why did you go into your specialty?